Differences and similarities between the economies of Brazil and Turkey

-Mustafa Sönmez - Hürriyet Daily News, February/15/2016 While the average January increases in consumer prices is…
+Mustafa Sönmez - Hürriyet Daily News, May/02/2016 Despite the differences that have emerged in the past…

 Poor gradings from international credit rating agencies such as Moody’s and Fitch have relegated the Turkish economy to the underdeveloped league as Ankara grapples with long-running economic woes, exacerbated by the COVID-19 pandemic.
 The government attempted to warm the economy in June and July, but the risky policy quickly backfired.
 The fresh nosedive of the Turkish lira, coupled with unruly inflation and a high, ossifying unemployment rate, has raised the specter of a lengthy stagnation.
 Remarkably, however, bankruptcies among big companies have yet to be seen as those sinking are somehow kept afloat, very much like the “living dead.”